Josué Colmán

-David Josué Colmán Escobar (born 25 July 1998) is a Paraguayan professional footballer who plays as a midfielder for Liga MX club Mazatlán.
+David Josué Colmán Escobar (born 25 July 1998) is a Paraguayan professional footballer who plays as a midfielder for Argentine Primera División club Newell's Old Boys.

 Club career

 Colmán helped Cerro Porteño win the 2017 Torneo Clausura championship.

 In January 2018, Colmán signed with Orlando City and was given a Young Designated Player tag.
-Colmán made his Orlando City debut on 17 March 2018 against New York City FC.
+Colmán made his Orlando City debut on 17 March 2018 against New York City.
 He scored his first goal for the club on 31 March 2018 against New York Red Bulls.
 Colmán was left out of Orlando City's lineup for a 6 May 2018 match after he had broken a team rule in the locker room.

-In June 2019, Colmán returned to Cerro Porteño on a one and a half year loan deal..
+In June 2019, Colmán returned to Cerro Porteño on a one-and-a-half-year loan deal.
 On 26 September 2020, Cerro Porteño clinched the Apertura title with one match to spare following a 3–1 victory over River Plate.

 Colmán had his contract option declined as part of Orlando's end of season roster moves in December 2020.

 On 28 January 2021, Colmán signed with Paraguayan Primera División side Guaraní.